IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

         class AcreIntercoms {
             class Intercom_1 {                             // Each entry defines a network
-                displayName = "Crew intercom";             // Name of the intercom network displayed to the players
+                displayName = "Crew intercom";             // Name of the intercom network displayed to the players shortName = "Crew";                        // Short name of the intercom network.
+Maximum 4 characters
-                // Seats with stations configured that have intercom acces.
+                // Seats with stations configured that have intercom access.
 In this case, units in commander, driver, gunner and turret (excluding FFV) have access to this intercom
-                // If left empty it has the same effect allowedPositions[] = {"crew"};
+                // If left empty it has the same effect shortName =
+                allowedPositions[] = {"crew"};
                 // In this case the commander turret does not have access to crew intercom (unit is "turned out").
 This can be useful for historical vehicles disabledPositions[] = {{"Turret", {0,0}}};
-                // Despite not having regular access to the network, units in cargo positions can have limited connections to communicate with the crew limitedPositions[] = {{"cargo", "all"}};
+                // Despite not having regular access to the network, units in cargo positions can have limited connections to communicate with the crew.
+These positions do not transmit automatically in the limited network; units in this position must toggle the functionality manually. limitedPositions[] = {{"cargo", "all"}};
                 // This is the number of simultaneous connections that units defined in the previous array can have numLimitedPositions = 1;
+                // Seats with master stations have the possibility of broadcasting a message in that network masterPositions[] = {"commander"};
                 // The intercom initial configuration is enabled upon entering a vehicle connectedByDefault = 1;
             };
             class Intercom_2: Intercom_1 {
                 displayName = "Pax intercom";
+                shortName = "Pax";
                 // Both crew and cargo positions have access to passenger intercom allowedPositions[] = {"crew", {"cargo", "all"}};
                 limitedPositions[] = {};